Improving TabPFN's Synthetic Data Generation by Integrating Causal Structure: Experimental Design

 We evaluate how well synthetic data preserve causal effects by measuring \gls{ate} preservation.
 This addresses a practical scenario: given a small interventional dataset (e.g., from a pilot trial), we generate synthetic data and assess whether the treatment effect is preserved.

 For all datasets, we construct fixed balanced test sets by sampling equally from both intervention arms with a fixed random seed, using generated interventional data for \gls{csm} and \gls{sgl} and benchmark-provided data for CSuite.
+As both arms are sampled under the intervention, the \gls{ate} is read directly as the difference in their mean outcomes.
+For \gls{dag}-aware and \gls{pdag}-based generation, we apply a do-surgery disconnecting the treatment variable from its parents.

 We test training sizes $N \in \{20, 50, 100, 200, 500, 1000\}$ with \num{100} resampling iterations per configuration, extending to larger sizes as effect estimation generally benefits from more samples.
 For each training size, we construct the training set by combining equal numbers of samples from both intervention arms into a single dataset, which is then provided to \gls{tabpfn} as in-context data.